janipalsamaki/blog-desktop-ui-automation/README.md

 ### Example

-This keyword uses OCR (to read text from the screen) to determine when a slow action has completed.
+This keyword uses OCR (to read text from the screen) to determine when a slow action has been completed.
 After executing the robot creation command on the VS Code UI, the robot waits for the environment update notification (`Update env`) to appear and then disappear to indicate the completion of the action:

 ```robot
 Create robot